GustavoSouza123/react-sass/README.md

 # React + Sass

-A React project to test Sass concepts
+A React app to test Sass concepts